sourmash-bio/sourmash/doc/api-example.md

 >>> signum = sourmash.MinHash(n=500, ksize=31)

 ```
-Because of this paramter, below we'll call them 'num' signatures.
+Because of this parameter, below we'll call them 'num' signatures.

 Modulo hash (or 'scaled') signatures are specific to sourmash and they
 enable an expanded range of metagenome analyses, with the downside